lateef-salami/ecopath/pages/team.md

   text: "Julia Craighill is currently the Chief Sustainability Officer at Green Business Bureau.
 Julia has a proven track record of creating measurable business value with sustainable practices, environmental stewardship, and social responsibility."
 - image: team-akeem.jpg
   title: Akeem Agbaje
+  text: "Akeem Agbaje is a consummate lawyer and a Senior Advocate of Nigeria, SAN.
+He is presently the Chief Executive Officer at ENTEC Power and Utility Company.
+Mr. Akeem Agbaje is also a managing partner at Agbaje and Co, a legal practitioner chamber in Ibadan, Nigeria.
+He is an expert in business growth and development, skilled in developing innovative strategies to increase market share."
 - image: team-kazeem.jpg
   title: Mr Kazeem Olaniyi Soyinka
   text: "Mr Kazeem Olaniyi Soyinka is a seasoned marketing management expert.
 He is a former Lecturer in Business Management/Marketing at The Federal Polytechnic Ilaro, Nigeria, and a member of The Nigerian Institute of Management.
 For 25 uninterrupted years, he was a Sales/ /Marketing Expert in Printing Solutions at the French /Japanese Conglomerate CFAO Nigeria PLC.
 Presently, he is the Chairman/CEO of Kyellow Hotel & Leisure Services Ltd Ibadan, Nigeria, Kyellow Agricultural Services Ltd Ibadan, Nigeria, and Oyin Integrated Trading & Merchandise Co Ltd Ibadan Nigeria."
 - image: team-sebastian.jpg
   title: Sebastian Frisch
+  text: "Sebastian Frisch is a senior specialist in waste management.
+He was the site Operations Manager and Interim manager at AXION Consulting.
+Sebastian was also the key account manager and process engineer at Dr. Pangenkopf Waste Management Process.
+He is the founder of GreenForest Gmbh and BlackForest Gmbh.
+He is a member of, Board of Directors at Landbell Greenforest Solutions and presently serves as head of international sales (Technical Consultant) at ALBA Group.
+Sebastian also offers consultancy services on Waste Information Management System Projects."
 ---

 {% include _widget_grid_layout.html widgets=page.widgets1 articles_per_row=3 %}